iterative/dvc.org/static/docs/commands-reference/move.md

  *  `-v, --verbose`         verbose

 ## Description
 DVC keeps track of incremental changes to a file via the DVC cache.
-Moving a file is the same a changing its name.
+Moving a file is the same as changing its name.
 So `dvc move` changes the file's name in the DVC cache.

 ## Examples
 Here we use `dvc add`to put a file under DVC control.
 Then we change the name of it using `dvc move`.